What’s Your Story?

 What to Expect in Therapy

-While therapy is largely unstructured sometimes a little direction is needed to assist with getting an individual, couple, or family unstuck.
-This direction may come in the form of homework that is designed based on what occurs in the session itself, a combination of individual and joint sessions to allow each member of that client system an opportunity to address specific concerns, identify goals, and explore strategies to get “unstuck” in a repetitive storyline, or sessions might incorporate specific information aimed to increase self-awareness of unconscious automatic patterns and bring them to the surface.
+While therapy is largely unstructured, sometimes a little direction is needed to assist with getting “unstuck.”
+This direction may come in the form of interventions aimed at reframing and challenging thoughts, behaviors, and perspectives; assigning experiential and/or expressive “homework”; providing psychoeducation regarding the issues you are facing, recommending reading, listening, or viewing material, or exploring options of referring to supplemental services as an adjunct to your therapy.
 Therapy can be an uplifting, rewarding, and empowering experience.
-At times, however, it can be frustrating for thoughts, behaviors, or dynamics to be challenged.
+However, it can be frustrating for thoughts, behaviors, or dynamics to be challenged.
 Sometimes it might seem scary to begin doing and thinking in ways that are unfamiliar and new.
-The process of healing can be tiring until the new really sinks in and you begin to see and experience the new change as a success.
+The process of healing can be tiring until you begin to view change as something to be embraced instead of feared.

 The Therapeutic Relationship